djaus2/VotesJekyllMarkdown/README.md

 Implementing voting on a Jekyll Blog Post page using an Azure Function and an Azure Blob Storage Table.

-Repository is in 2 parts:
+Repository is in 3 parts:
 - The Azure Function
+- Blog Site Files
   - Code files from an existsing Blog site that implements the voting
     - Placed in the required folders.
-  - Doesn't _(at this stage)_ include a complete Jekyll site.
+- BlogSite
+  - A working Jekyll site In BloSite folder
+    - Including Blog Site Files
+    - Need
+      - ```gem install bundler```
+    - ```gem install jekyll```
+    - To run ```bundle exec jekyll serve```